Mercedes-Benz G-Class: Marketing

-The W463 was positioned in the marketplace as a luxury passenger vehicle to compete with the likes of Range Rover.
+The W463 was positioned in the marketplace as a luxury passenger vehicle to compete with the likes of Bentley.
 After Mercedes-Benz launched the G-Class in the United States with the G 500 and G 55 AMG models, the G-Class became very popular with celebrities, film stars, and the wealthy.
 The G-Class has appeared in numerous films, television series, and music videos ever since.

 As part of Mercedes-Benz's attempt to demonstrate the off-road capability of the G-Class SUV, seven G-Class vehicles took a journey from Halls Creek in Western Australia to Wiluna.
 However, shock absorbers on six of the vehicles (5 civilian G 350s and 1 military model) were broken during their trip on the corrugations of the Canning Stock Route on day 7.
 Mercedes-Benz Australia later arranged for the replacement shock absorbers to land in Perth, before transferring to a light plane destined for a remote Aboriginal settlement close to Well 33, about 1000 km from Wiluna.
 The parts would be delivered by the sole surviving vehicle, a G-Professional.